duncanmazza/SoftSysLabMat/reports/proposal.md

 This combination of characteristics has inspired us to create a new programming language that combines some of the best (in our opinion) features of MATLAB and traditional programming languages.
 Additionally, between both of us, our first SoftSys projects included a language interpreter and a signal processing library.
 The combination of both of these projects provides a natural jumping-off point for this project.

 ### MVP

-* Building off of Duncan’s first SoftSys project (Lisp interpreter):
+Building off of Duncan’s first SoftSys project (Lisp interpreter):
 - Define language grammar/syntax
 - Implement the language grammar into the mpc abstract syntax tree builder.
 - Implement evaluation of expressions from the command line

 * Implement the ability to create variables that are matrices.
 * Implement basic matrix operations (addition, multiplication).
-- Supported as both dot-operations on matrix variables and as stand-alone functions.
+Supported as both dot-operations on matrix variables and as stand-alone functions.
 - Be conscious of CPU caching (e.g., being smart about what lines of memory are loaded into the cache).
-* Incorporate Junwon’s first SoftSys project
-- Implement at least 1 function from the signal processing library by adapting it to work with the matrix data structure.
+* Incorporate Junwon’s first SoftSys project: Implement at least 1 function from the signal processing library by adapting it to work with the matrix data structure.

 ### Stretch Goals
 * Implement multi-threading for matrix operations